a-phillips/pyfi/README.md

 * **get_sector_data** - retrieves various attributes for all broad sectors (Financial, Utilities, etc.)
 * **get_industry_data** - retrieves various attributes for a certain industry or sub-industry.
 Only argument is the industry code - 1 digit indicates a broad industry with data by sub-industry, and 3 digits indicates a sub-industry with data by company.
-Attributes are the same as those retrieved for get_sector_data.
+Attributes are the same as those retrieved for `get_sector_data`.

 ```python
 # Get the ask, bid, year range, and market cap for GOOG and LUV